Rouslan/NTracer/doc/ntracer.rst

     :param integer extra_threads: How many extra threads to use or -1 to use as many extra threads as there are extra processing cores.
-    :param boolean update_primitives: If true, primitives must be an instance of ``list`` and will be updated to contain the actual primtive prototypes used, with the :py:class:`TrianglePrototype` instances added and with their un-batched counterparts removed.
+    :param boolean update_primitives: If true, primitives must be an instance of ``list`` and will be updated to contain the actual primitive prototypes used, with the :py:class:`TriangleBatchPrototype` instances added and with their un-batched counterparts removed.

 .. py:function:: build_kdtree(primitives[,extra_threads=-1,*,update_primitives=False]) -> tuple